Aayudham (2008 film)

-Aayudham is a 2008 Malayalam-language film, directed by M. A. Nishad.
-The film stars Suresh Gopi, Thilakan, Bharathi, Karthika and Bala.
+Aayudham is a 2008 Malayalam-language action film, directed by M. A. Nishad.
+The film stars Suresh Gopi, Thilakan, Lal,Bharathi, Karthika and Bala.
 The film had musical score by Alphonse Joseph and Biji Bal.

 Plot

 A bomb blast occurs at Vilayam, a beach town in Kerala.
 The case was first investigated by Mahendra Varma, who had arrested Anwar, the son of Abdullah, the muezzin.
 The chief minister, Madhavan appoints Hrisikesh IPS to investigate the crime.
 His team include CI Rappayi and DYSP Hamza.